 Proofpoint is a leading security-as-a-service ("SaaS") provider that enables large and mid-sized organizations worldwide to defend, protect, archive and govern their most sensitive data.
-Our SaaS platform is comprised of an integrated suite of on-demand data protection solutions, including threat management and incident response, regulatory compliance, archiving, data governance and eDiscovery, and secure communication.
+Our SaaS platform is comprised of an integrated suite of on-demand data protection solutions, including threat protection and incident response, regulatory compliance, archiving, data governance and eDiscovery, and secure communication.
+Our solutions are built on a flexible, cloud-based platform and leverage a number of proprietary technologies, including big data analytics, machine learning, deep content inspection, secure storage, advanced encryption, intelligent message routing, dynamic malware analysis, threat correlation, and virtual execution environments, to address today's rapidly changing threat landscape.